Procedures at the City Office

 Procedures after entering Japan

-Foreign nationals who intend to stay in Japan for more than 3 months must register their residence in Japan at the city/ward office of your residence within 14 days after their address is fixed.
+Foreign nationals who intend to stay in Japan for 3 months longer must register their residence in Japan at the city/ward office of your residence within 14 days after their address is fixed.

-If you have already obtained a resident card, bring your passport and resident card to the city/ward office and submit a moving-in notification.
+If you have already obtained a resident card at the airport upon entering Japan, bring your passport and resident card to the city/ward office and submit a moving-in notification.

 If you have not yet had a resident card issued, bring your passport and submit a moving-in notification.
-Your resident card will be mailed to the address registered on the moving-in notification within 2 to 3 weeks of its submission.
+Your resident card will be mailed to the registered address within 2 to 3 weeks of its submission.

 [Note] Failure to register as a resident within 14 days of fixing your place of residence may result in a fine of up to 200,000 yen.
 In addition, failure to register your new address in Japan within 90 days of your entry into Japan without a valid reason may result in revocation of your resident status.
 (Reference: Immigration Services Agency Website)